MGDIS/core-ui/packages/stencil-helpers/doc/README.md

 `boolean`

-if string is valid
+`true` if string is valid

 #### Defined in

-packages/stencil-helpers/src/components/index.ts:150
+packages/stencil-helpers/src/components/index.ts:154

 ---